Karen Bacon, The Mordechai D. Katz and Dr. Monique C. Katz Dean

 Jacobson’s 2007 memoir, Hunger Artist: A Suburban Childhood, and her 1992 monograph, Authority and Alliance in the Letters of Henry Adams, both explore the emotional conditions of change in twentieth century America.
 Her writing has appeared in such publications as The Nation, New England Review, Massachusetts Review, BOMB,Southwest Review, and Michigan Quarterly Review.
 She is currently involved in several creative and scholarly projects, which touch in different ways on the experience of chronic illness.

-Yehudis Isenberg earned her bachelor’s degree in Judaic studies and computer information science at Hebrew Theological College and master’s degree in Jewish History at Bernard Revel Graduate School of Jewish Studies.
-She is currently an MBA candidate at the University of North Carolina – Chapel Hill.
+Yehudis Isenberg earned her bachelor’s degree in Judaic studies and computer information science at Hebrew Theological College and master’s degree in Jewish History at Bernard Revel Graduate School of Jewish Studies, and MBA at the University of North Carolina – Chapel Hill.

 In her role as administrator, Ms. Isenberg oversees the administration of academic operational activities, including budget, human resources, data management and special events.
 Prior to joining the Dean’s Office, she served as an Assistant Director of Student Aid and Assistant Director of Undergraduate Admissions.
 Ms. Isenberg has fostered communication and information-sharing across the University’s undergraduate and graduate programs.
 She enjoys evaluating ways to improve operations, and has led a number of innovative initiatives to enhance the students’, faculty, and staff experiences.